 There have been discussions for years about the migration from social media networks to branded online communities for various reasons.
 Part of the issue is a lack of control.
 I don’t mean that in a negative connotation, either.
 Nothing stops Facebook, Twitter, or any other social network from enforcing rules or algorithms that make it difficult for brands to reach their audiences in those spaces.
 We’ve seen this happen for years with organic reach.

-This is why building an online community might be an attractive plan for brands who want to maintain close-knit relationships with their online audiences.
+This is why building an online community might be attractive for brands who want to maintain close-knit relationships with their online audiences.

 Q: What are some examples of topical-based communities?